addicust/archlinux4rpi5-installer-4-newbz/README.md

 # ArchLinuxARM Installer for RPI-5 and RPI Zero 2W

+###EVERYTHING WORKS EXCEPT THE FSTABFIXER
+you may have to fix it yourself using blkid and noting the PUUID and changing them in /boot/cmdline.txt and /etc/fstab respectivley.
+Working on this

 With some tweaking it should work  on sd, usb, and nvme.

 Shamefully programmed using duckai, proudly tested on a raspberry pi zero 2w (all my pi5 OS work on the pi zero 2w).
 I used a lot of help off the internet.